Real People. Real Stories: Teigan's Story

 My name is Teigan.

 I was diagnosed with Refsum in 2021(at 28 years old).
-I knew from a young age that I had Retinitis Pigmentosa (RP), and when I was old enough to use social media, I joined some RP Facebook groups.
-In one group, a woman (who I think may have been Kristie De Marco), posted a photo of the classic ‘Refsum feet’ – with shortened fourth toes, and caption along the lines of “If you have shortened toes, and RP, get tested for Refsum’.
-I first googled what Refsum Disease was after that post, and couldn’t believe the symptoms I was seeing that explained so much of my life to that point.
+I knew from a young age that I had Retinitis Pigmentosa (RP), and when I was older, I joined some RP Facebook groups.
+In one group, a woman Kristie DeMarco made a post about the common signs and symptoms of Refsum Disease.
+It included a caption along the lines of ‘if you have these symptoms, and RP, get tested for Refsum’.
+I first googled Refsum Disease after that post, and couldn’t believe the symptoms I was seeing that explained so much of my life to that point.

 When the results came back showing I had over 1,100 units of phytanic acid in my system, I was referred to the Royal Melbourne Hospital immediately, where my diagnosis was confirmed, and who I have seen ever since.
 They’re a fantastic team!

 I first learned about the Global DARE Foundation after receiving my diagnosis.
-Again, through social media, I was looking for Refsum support groups on Facebook and found ‘Refsum Friends’, a group created by the DARE foundation.
+Again, through social media, I was looking for Refsum support groups on Facebook and found ‘Refsum Friends’, a group created by the Global DARE foundation.

-It’s helped greatly in my journey; from following the diet guidelines, which has significantly reduced my phytanic acid levels, to finding and connecting with people who have shared my experience.
-I recently went to the city to meet with Kristie De Marco and others with Refsum.
-It was fantastic to hear their stories, and for the first time feel very understood.
-I hope to continue raising awareness and educating myself using the DARE resources.
+It’s helped greatly in my journey; from following the diet guidelines -which has significantly reduced my phytanic acid levels- to finding and connecting with people who have shared my experience.
+I recently went to the city to meet with Kristie DeMarco and others with Refsum.
+It was fantastic to hear their stories, and for the first time I felt very understood.
+I hope to continue raising awareness and educating myself using the Global DARE resources.

 My Life Now:

-I am lucky enough to work for a wonderful small business in Gippsland that provides Assistive Technology for people living with disabilities and the elderly members of our community.
+I am lucky enough to work for a really wonderful small business in Gippsland that provides Assistive Technology for people living with disabilities and the elderly members of our community.

 I had made the scary decision to step out of my comfort zone in personal care after 8 years, and start a new job as a customer service representative in the beginning of 2021.
 Only a few months later I received my Refsum diagnosis.